 On the River

-Depending on the focus, strength and skills of the group as well as on the water levels, we will either begin our paddling on the confluence of Delger and the small river Beltes, just outside of Bayanzürkh village, or roughly a 100 km downriver, in order to avoid the strongest rapids.
+Depending on the strength and skills of the group as well as on the water levels, we will either begin our paddling on the confluence of Delger and the small river Beltes, just outside of Bayanzürkh village, or roughly a 100 km downriver, in order to avoid the strongest rapids.
 On the upper river, we’ll be pretty much by ourselves, as there will be no villages and hardly any nomadic families even.
-It won’t even be possible to access this area by car, except for in one valley towards the end of this majestic and mountainous wilderness section.
+It won’t even be possible to access this area by car, except in one valley towards the end of this majestic and mountainous wilderness section.
 We might, however, as well decide to take it a bit easier and start two days up of the village of Burentogtokh, which will be a bit less demanding and give us a bit more time to relax and enjoy the fantastic scenery.